jomielenriquez/MVCBootcamp/README.md

             Lowest Number: 10
             ```

-             *Extra challenge: Try stroring the 3 numbers in a array and iterate through it to find the highest and lowest number.*
+             *Extra challenge: Try stroring the 3 numbers in an array and iterate through it to find the highest and lowest number.*